abhigoogol/Disease-Detection-using-image-processing-and-data-mining/README.md

 1. Install Matlab 2013a

 2. Open the featurevector.m file.
-It contain two sections and either on them will run everytime depending on your requirement.
+It contain two sections and either one of them will run everytime depending on your requirement.
 	See featurevector.m for further understanding.
 	Once it is done, you will have a feature vector.